 I figure it’s about time to admit where I was three weekends ago.
 Long story short, I drove to Marfa, Texas for a gathering of ZeroHedge readers.
 I’ve been reading ZeroHedge regularly for over five years.
 Honestly, I still have trouble describing the site, but maybe the following example will help: Every month, when new employment … Continue reading Yes, I was at the ZeroHedge symposium in Marfa, Texas

-Thursday morning last week, I woke up in a two-star hotel by the side of the highway in the middle of nowhere.
+Thursday morning last week, I woke up alone in a two-star hotel by the side of the highway in the middle of nowhere.
 The hotel was at least superficially aspiring to a third star, but a fresh carpet, a thin coat of paint, and a waffle iron can only hide so much.
-Its two-star standing was … Continue reading Alone in a strange place, wondering if I’m crazy
+Its two-star standing … Continue reading Alone in a strange place, wondering if I’m crazy

 I’ve had a busy day today, so no time to post an update.
 I’m about halfway home right now, taking a coffee break.